Justification of Red List Category

 Trend justification

-It inhabits lower montane humid forest and gallery forest at c.350-2,000 m, using primary, secondary and heavily disturbed forest, and occasionally areas with a mosaic of forest, coffee plantations and pasture, but appears to prefer primary forest above 1,000 m (Laverde-R et al. 2005, Y. G. Molina-Martínez in litt.
+The species inhabits lower montane humid forest and gallery forest.
+It uses primary, secondary and heavily disturbed forest, and occasionally areas with a mosaic of forest, coffee plantations and pasture, but appears to prefer primary forest above 1,000 m (Laverde-R et al. 2005, Y. G. Molina-Martínez in litt.
 2012, F. G. Stiles in litt.
 2012).
-It has been observed crossing pastures for distances of c.100 m or more (F. G. Stiles in litt.
-2012), but has also been observed to avoid passing through areas of pasture and crops (Y. G. Molina-Martínez in litt.
+It shows a considerable tolerance of fragmented and converted habitats; it has been observed crossing pastures and cropland for distances of 100 m or more, though it may be reluctant to do so (Y. G. Molina-Martínez in litt.
+2012, F. G. Stiles in litt.
 2012).
 Its occurrence in human-modified landscapes is thought to be dependent on the presence of primary or minimally-disturbed forest (Y. G. Molina-Martínez in litt.
 2012).
-The species's diet consists of seeds, fruit and insects, and the species is apparently nomadic, moving in response to local fruit abundance (Stiles et al. 1999).
-Evidence of breeding has been collected from late April (Stiles et al. 1999) to early September.

-Vast areas of forest within its range have been cleared and used for livestock-farming, arable cultivation, narcotics plantations, infrastructure development, oil extraction and mining (Cuervo and Salaman 1999, A. Cuervo in litt.
+Forests within its range are cleared and used for livestock-farming, arable cultivation, narcotics plantations, infrastructure development, oil extraction and mining (Forero 1989, Cuervo and Salaman 1999, A. Cuervo in litt.
 1999, L. Dávalos in litt.
-1999, Dinerstein et al. 1995, Donegan and Salaman 1999, Forero 1989, P. G. W. Salaman in litt.
+1999, Dinerstein et al. 1995, Donegan and Salaman 1999, P. G. W. Salaman in litt.
 1999, Stiles et al. 1999).
 The northern tip of the Central Andes has been progressively settled and deforested since the 19th century, although some extensive forests survive (Forero 1989, Wege and Long 1995).
 The middle Magdalena valley was rapidly opened up, colonised, logged and farmed during the 1960s and 1970s, although forest regeneration has begun following land abandonment in some areas (Stiles et al. 1999).
 The Serranía de San Lucas was covered by primary forest until 1996, when a gold rush began, and most of the eastern slopes have since been settled, logged and converted to agriculture and coca production, with streams polluted by mining and cocaine production (Cuervo and Salaman 1999, A. Cuervo in litt.
 1999, L. Dávalos in litt.
 1999, Donegan and Salaman 1999, P. G. W. Salaman in litt.
 1999).
-Forest loss within its range is thought to be occurring at a rate of around 25% per 10-15 years (T. Donegan in litt.
+Forest loss within its range is currently occurring at a rate of up to 7% over c.11 years (Global Forest Watch 2022, using Hansen et al. [2013] data and methods disclosed therein), though in the past this rate may have been higher (per T. Donegan in litt.
 2011).

 Conservation Actions Underway